 People with hearing loss often have difficulty hearing the conversations in movies or on TV especially when there is other noise present (such as actors talking in a street or restaurant scene).
 People with hearing loss may also have difficulty coping with loud sounds in movies or commercials on TV as the damage to their hearing can result in over sensitivity.

 A device that can be plugged into the television that will transmit the sound directly into the hearing aids without having to wear headphones or worry about tripping over cables!

 Because the hearing aids are customized for your hearing needs, you will experience superior sound quality compared to an "off the shelf" listening device.

 You will also never miss out on conversation as your hearing aids can be adjusted to hear not only the TV but other important sounds happening around you.

-Allows you to hear your mobile phone ring and have a conversation directly through your hearing aids.
-Simply press a button to answer or calls or adjust volume.
+Hear your mobile phone ring and have a conversation directly through your hearing aids.
+Simply press a button to answer or call or adjust volume.